ModiaSim/Modia.jl/docs/src/index.md

 ### Version 0.9.0-dev

+- New functions `hasParameter, getParameter, getEvaluatedParameter, showParameter, showEvaluatedParameter` to get parameter/init/start values by name (e.g. `getEvaluatedParameter(instantiatedModel, "a.b.c")`) or show all parameters.
+For details see the [function docu](https://modiasim.github.io/ModiaResult.jl/stable/Functions.html).

+- Docu improved (e.g. links to utility functions documentation added)

 ** Bug fixes

+- The initial state vector was not always correctly filled with start/init values of the model  (is now fixed).
-- `signalNames(instantiatedModel)` did sometimes not show the signal names in the result (is now fixed).
+- `signalNames(instantiatedModel)` did sometimes not show the correct signal names available in the result (is now fixed).

+**Non-backwards compatible changes**

+- Parameters are no longer seen as part of the result (since parameters can be complex internal datastructures, e.g. for Modia3D).
+  Therefore, they are no longer available in result access functions (`printResultInfo, signalNames, rawSignal, getPlotSignal, plot, ...`).
+  Instead, they can be accessed via new functions `hasParameter, parameter, evaluatedParameter, showParameter, showEvaluatedParameter`.

+- The result data structure is now constructed with `deepcopy(..)` of every involved result variable.
+  Previously, for some result variables just the variable reference was stored.
+  The effect is that if previously a complex internal data structure was incorporated into the result data structure, then it was present just once.
+Now, a deepcopy of the data structure is stored at every time instant.
+  Note, a variable `v` (especially, a complex internal data structure) is not stored in the result if defined as `v = Var(hideResult=true)`.
+  In some rare cases, `deepcopy(..)` gives an error (if module variables are, for whatever reason, tried to be copied).
+  Such variables `v` need to be declared with `v = Var(hideResult=true)`, in order that this error does not appear (and these variables are then not stored in the result).

+- Internal constructor `SimulationModel(..)`: Unused argument x_startValues removed.

 ### Version 0.8.3

 - Bug fix: Parameters that are Numbers, but not AbstractFloats, and have no unit defined, e.g. a Bool or an Int parameter, are no longer converted to FloatType in the generated Code.

 ### Version 0.8.2

 - New exported functions
   - modelToJSON(model; expressionsAsStrings=true)
   - JSONToModel(json)
   - writeModel(filename, model; log=true)
   - readModel(filename; log=true)
   writeModel saves the model in JSON format on file and readModel reads the model from a JSON file.

 - `Modia/examples/ServoSystem.jl` enhanced, so that the hierarchical model with units is first stored in JSON format on file, then the model is read from file, a parameter is modified, and then the model is passed to @instantiateModel(..).

 - `@instantiateModel(...)`:
   - `@instantiateModel(..., logCode=true, ...)` provides now correct unit type casts for scalars.
   - `@instantiateModel(..., saveCodeOnFile=fileName, ...)` stores the generated code on file `fileName`.